pelagos-consulting/Hipfort_Course/README.md

-# Accelerated computing with Hipfort
+# Accelerated computing with Fortran and Hipfort

 A course in using hipfort for accelerated computing